stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (dlee117-stat6250): Using a news aggregator service lets you look at recent article posts from all of the sources that you want.
 In this way, all of the articles from different websites are in one place so you don't have to search through many websites.
 - Question (aoneill2-stat6250): Do weekly forum questions have to be directly relatable to SAS programming (or Python or R), or could they be related to general ethical questions around privacy and big data, for instance?
 - Answer (ilankham−stat6250): Any post/article from the recommended sources should be okay, but please feel free to DM in Slack if you have something specific in mind that you'd like to post about.
+- *Question* (yren10-stat6250): Do we still have a chance to resubmit our assignment if we had a insufficient quality in assignment?
+- *Answer* (yren10-stat6250): An insufficient quality may only be resubmitted at the instructor’s discretion.

 [Course Structure Quiz, Problem 3]